 I served this with rice and since the rice was already made ahead of time, this was such a quick and easy meal.
 I use my rice cooker to make all of our rice and I love it because it’s so quick, easy and un-screw-up-able.

 To make this even quicker of a meal, I took a shortcut and used a 12 oz. bag of fresh steamable broccoli in the produce aisle (not frozen).

-How to Customize this Broccoli Stir Fry Recipe
+Customize this Recipe

 - Substitute the peppers.
 Use red, yellow or orange bell pepper interchangeably.
 Green bell pepper can be used, but the others tend to be sweeter and better suited for this dish.